deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 Then enter temperature as measured by the thermometer for each step.<br>
 If the entered temperature is more than 50ºC higher than the target calibration value, the process will be aborted and you will have to adjust it manually<br>
   - **Adjust**<br>
 Here you can adjust the default calibration values.
+These values are applied in real time!<br>
-For every step (250,350,450ºC) adjust the value until it's close to the target temperature.<br>
+For every step (250,350,450ºC), adjust the value until the tip temperature it's close to the target temperature.<br>
 This is a coarse adjustment, made to avoid burning the tip in the calibration process if your controllers reads too low values.<br>
 This values have nothing to do with the Tip Settings calibration values (Those are temperature-compensated).<br>
 Click on save to apply and store the changes, or cancel to discard.<br>